genricoloni/computer-engineering-notes/1st year/2nd period/CA/notes.md

 - **MESI**: **Exclusive** state is added, where the data is present in the cache, but it's not shared with other processors.
 This state is useful when a processor wants to read a block, but it doesn't want to share it with other processors, so it can read the block in the exclusive state, and then move it to the shared state if it wants to share it with other processors.
 This protocol is used in modern systems, because it reduces the traffic on the bus, and it's more efficient than the MSI protocol.
 - **MOESI**: **Owned** state is added, where the data is present in the cache, and it's shared with other processors, but it's not modified.
 This state is useful when a processor wants to read a block, and it wants to share it with other processors, but it doesn't want to modify it.
 This protocol is used in modern systems, because it reduces the traffic on the bus, and it's more efficient than the MESI protocol.

+#### Tag duplication

+Every bus transaction must check the cache-address tags, which could potentially lead to interferences with processor cache accesses.
+One way to reduce this interference is to duplicate the tags, so that the cache controller can check the tags in parallel with the processor, and the processor can continue to execute instructions without waiting for the cache controller to check the tags.

+#### L3 cache

+TO ensure efficient bus transactions, and prevent interferences with processor cache accesses, a third level of **shared** cache can be added, to reduce the number of bus transactions.
+With the directory information, invalidates can be directed only on those caches with copies of the target block.
+Three status are used in this case:

+- **Shared**: the data is present one or more caches, and it's coherent with the main memory;
+- **uncached**: the data is not present in any caches;
+- **modified**: exactly one cache has a copy of the data, and it's not coherent with the main memory.
+The processor that has the copy is called the **owner** of the block, and it's responsible for maintaining the coherence of the block.

+A L3 is said to have the **inclusion property** if data present in L1 and L2 caches are also present in L3 cache.
+This property is useful to reduce the number of bus transactions, because the data is always present in the L3 cache, and the processor can access the data without waiting for the data to be loaded from the main memory.

+However, some modern architectures don't have the inclusion property,such as AMD Zen3 architecture; caches without this property are also immune to side-channels attack such as **Flush+Reload** (Off-topic but very interesting, check the paper "Flush+Reload: A High Resolution, Low Noise, L3 Cache Side-Channel Attack" for more details).

 #### Limitations of SMP

 The larger the number of the processors, and/or the larger the requests to access the memory, the higher the chance that the bus will become a bottleneck, because the bus has a limited bandwidth, and it can't handle a large number of requests at the same time.
 To address this, multi-core designs adopted higher bandwidth buses, and multiple independent memories.